batoorsohail/dojo-helpdesk/README.md

 # 📖 Dojo Helpdesk <a name="about-project"></a>

 Dojo Helpdesk is a Next.js website.
-One of my first projects that I have made using Next.js.
+Dojo Helpdesk displays a list of tickets on the dashboard page.
+Users can see the ticket details, and add a new ticket.

 ## 🛠 Built With <a name="built-with"></a>